HenryCaldwell/blackjack-cv-ev-engine/README.md

 │  ├── detection
 │  │  ├── card_detector.py          # Detects cards in video frames using a YOLO-based model
 │  │  ├── card_tracker.py           # Tracks card detections across frames to maintain continuity
-│  │  ├── hand_tracker.py           # Groups detected cards into dealer and player hands and computes their scores │  │  └── detection_utils.py        # Contains utility functions for computing bounding box overlaps and grouping
+│  │  └── hand_tracker.py           # Groups detected cards into dealer and player hands and computes their scores │  ├── evaluation
-│  ├── evaluation
 │  │  ├── card_deck.py              # Manages the blackjack card deck by adding or removing cards
 │  │  ├── ev_calculator_wrapper.py  # Provides a Python wrapper for the Java EV calculator using JPype